GonzaloHirsch/gonzalohirsch.com/content/blog/ultimate-guide-ssg-caching-with-nuxt-3.md

 ---
 dqid: 'nuxt-ssg-caching-guide'
 title: 'Ultimate guide on SSG caching for Nuxt 3 | Gonzalo Hirsch'
-description: 'SSG leverages the benefits of SSR in terms of SEO while keeping costs down and providing a fast user experience.
-Proper cache configuration can make the user experience of your site far better.'
+description: 'SSG has the benefits of SSR in SEO while being cheap and providing a fast user experience.
+Proper cache configuration can make the UX of your site far better.'
 headline: 'Ultimate guide on SSG caching for Nuxt 3'
-excerpt: 'SSG leverages the benefits of SSR in terms of SEO while keeping costs down and providing a fast user experience.
-Proper cache configuration can make the user experience of your site far better.'
+excerpt: 'SSG has the benefits of SSR in SEO while being cheap and providing a fast user experience.
+Proper cache configuration can make the UX of your site far better.'
 date: '2023-01-14T12:00:00'
 dateUpdated: '2023-02-20T12:00:00'
 author: 'Gonzalo Hirsch'